-Do you know the difference between jail and prison?
+Do you know the difference between jail vs. prison?

 For most people, these terms are interchangeable and define places of confinement.
-While both are facilities sanctioned by the law, jails and prisons couldn’t be more different from one another.
-Some mainstream media outlets should take the blame for the public’s confusion when it comes to using these terms.
+While both are correctional facilities sanctioned by local government or the federal government, jails and prisons couldn't be more different from one another.
+Some mainstream media outlets should take the blame for the public's confusion when it comes to using these terms.

 You're more likely to hear or read something that mentions a person "going to jail for life."